 Announcements are always preceded by the traditional “Oyez!
 Oyez!
 Oyez!” (which is “listen” in French) and conclude with “God save the Queen” .

 Town Criers and bellmen were largely phased out in the early 20th Century – in part because of the growth of local newspapers and literacy rates but the position has been revived by councils all over Britain since the 1970’s.
 When ‘The Ancient and Honourable Guild of Town Criers was founded in 1978 it had about 20 members.
 It now has more than 130 and continues to grow.

 In Norwich the role of ‘City Crier’ was revived in the mid 1980’s by David Bullock.
-He started as a city crier in Norwich in 1984 for the city’s tourist association, and was made the official city crier in 1985.
-Among his many duties, he has been involved in Lord Mayor-making and freedom of the city ceremonies, and leading the Lord Mayor’s pageant.
-He has taken part in 69 town crier competitions and taken the name of Norwich across the world to places including Belgium, South Africa, America, Canada and New Zealand.
-He has won 11 first and 14 second places for best crier, and seven first and one second place for being best the dressed.
+He started in 1984 for the city’s tourist association, and was made the official city crier in 1985 until he retired in January 2017 when I took over the civic duties.
+These duties include being involved in Lord Mayor-making and freedom of the city ceremonies, and leading the Lord Mayor’s pageant.
+David took part in 69 town crier competitions and carried the name of Norwich across the world.
+He won 11 first and 14 second places for best crier, and seven first and one second place for being best the dressed.
 In 2001 he was runner up in the competition to be the best town crier in the world.

 In June 2009 I was appointed as David’s deputy and spent a year shadowing him at civic events.
 The following year I was appointed as the official Deputy City Crier for Norwich and then took over full time in January 2017 when David retired.
 I have completed many civic, corporate and private engagements and won ‘Best Ambassador’ when representing Norwich at a national competition in Ely.
 If you would like me to attend your event please contact me.